KARNATISAITHARUN/documentation/using-inspect-protect/inspect/custom-policies.md

 ## Use Case: Application-Specific Sensitive-Data Dictionary

-Every time ShiftLeft Inspect runs, the infrastructure infers the correct security policy to use.
-Unless your organization has a special policy assignment, either `io.shiftleftleft/helloshiftleft` or `io.shiftleft/helloshiftleft-dotnet` are used for Java and C#, respectively.
-In either case, the inferred security policy uses a generic set of sensitive variable names, which directly affect the security results you see.
+Every time ShiftLeft Inspect runs, the infrastructure infers the correct security policy to use, based on the source language.
+By default such a policy uses a generic set of sensitive variable names, which directly affect the security results you see.

 The process of creating and using a custom security policy for an application-specific sensitive-data dictionary is: